Cyrille37/petiteReine/README.md

 * Highlighting missing or incorrect data
 * Localisation support (English and French are available)

-You can read the installation instructions on the wiki
+You can read the installation instructions on the wiki: https://github.com/edewaele/petiteReine/wiki